 IoT and advanced sensor networks

-Internet of Things implementations provide:
+Internet of Things implementations offer:

 Comprehensive equipment monitoring